uc compress design spec (v0.2 — target Q3 2026)¶

 These are open.
 Customer feedback welcome — file an issue at github.com/sipsalabs/ultracompress or email founder@sipsalabs.com.

-Last updated: 2026-04-25 evening.
-This is a design spec for v0.2; revise as implementation progresses.
+Design spec for v0.2; revise as implementation progresses.